 Tallow for Eczema: Does It Actually Help?

-Why tallow's biological similarity to human sebum makes it the moisturizer that works where conventional eczema creams fail
+Why tallow's biological similarity to human sebum makes it a simple moisturizer for eczema-prone skin

-If you have eczema, you've probably tried more moisturizers than you want to count.
+If you have eczema-prone skin, you've probably tried more moisturizers than you want to count.
 The pattern is familiar: a new product promises to help, you use it for a week, and either nothing happens or your skin gets worse.
 The reason — almost always — is the synthetic ingredient list.
-Most conventional eczema moisturizers contain the exact preservatives, emulsifiers, and fragrance compounds that compromise an already-broken skin barrier.
+Most conventional eczema moisturizers contain the exact preservatives, emulsifiers, and fragrance compounds that already-sensitive skin tends to react to.

 Tallow operates on different principles.
 Its biological similarity to human sebum means the skin recognizes it.
 Its anhydrous nature means it doesn't need synthetic preservatives.
-Its fat-soluble vitamin profile actively supports skin barrier repair.
-For many people with eczema, it's the first thing that has actually helped after years of trying everything.
+Its fat-soluble vitamin profile makes it a rich moisturizer that sits close to skin's own lipids.
+For many people with eczema-prone skin, it's the first thing that has actually felt good after years of trying everything.

 Why eczema-prone skin reacts to most moisturizers

-Eczema is fundamentally a skin barrier disease.
+Eczema is fundamentally about a compromised skin barrier.
 The outer layer of the skin (the stratum corneum) is compromised, allowing moisture to escape and irritants to penetrate.
-The skin is in a near-constant state of inflammation.
+The skin is in a near-constant state of irritation.

 Conventional moisturizers — even ones marketed for eczema — often contain: